 Changing the Default CFM Logic

-When you enter a value for the client's After-Tax Spending (real dollars) and run the scenario, Snap will automatically contribute to or withdraw from the assets following a default order of contributions and withdrawals for various account types.
+When you enter a value for the client's Base Expenses (real dollars) and run the scenario, Snap will automatically contribute to or withdraw from the assets following a default order of contributions and withdrawals for various account types.
 We call this the default cash flow management (CFM) logic.

 1. Disable automatic cash flow management (CFM) to turn off all automatic contributions and withdrawals.

-2. Change the underlying default logic used for the order of contributions and withdrawals using the CFM order column.
+2. Change the underlying logic used for the order of contributions and withdrawals using the CFM Order column.

-3. Adjust the CFM Method to refine how deposits and withdrawals are made when there are multiple accounts of the same Type (e.g., a client with two TFSAs).
+3. Adjust the CFM Method to refine how deposits and withdrawals are made with multiple accounts of the same Type (for example, a client with two TFSAs).

 1